 Pure function #

 Definition.
-A method has side effects if it modifies resources (variable, object, array, etc.) that are accessible outside of its scope.
+A method has a side effect if it modifies a resource (variable, object, array, etc.) that is defined outside of its scope.

 Definition #